2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Other CMSs or platforms also allow the creation of websites.
 Although some are simpler due to their user-friendly interface, the resulting websites are also much less customizable.

-**WordPress seems to be the most relevant choice for getting started**.
-In addition, it allows **integration of plug-ins**, some of which are paid but of high quality, allowing further development of the website; and that, without the need to know how to write code.
+**WordPress is the most relevant choice for getting started.**.
+In addition, it allows for the **integration of plug-ins**, some of which are paid but of high quality, enabling further development of the website, all without the need to know how to write code.

-The [Uncode plugin](https://undsgn.com/uncode/), which is paid, is one of them.
+The [Uncode plugin](https://undsgn.com/uncode/), a paid plugin, is one of them.

 ## Create a Video Channel (YouTube or Odyssee)

 <chapterId>076286db-1627-57ec-a410-c44b1666e1cd</chapterId>

 Among your community members, some may be interested in **creating multimedia content**.
-This could, for example, take the form of producing video tutorials (using a software wallet, tutorials for buying non-KYC BTC, etc.)
+This could, for example, take the form of producing video tutorials (such as using a software wallet or tutorials for buying non-KYC BTC, etc.).

 In parallel, the day may come when presentations are made at your meetings.
-Or even, when your community conducts conferences at post-secondary schools and universities.
+Or even when your community conducts conferences at post-secondary schools and universities.

 In this sense, **when the need arises, it might be relevant to have a video channel that allows you to post online all the videos, presentations and lectures you have made as part of your actions and projects**.